-EVERY 10 HOURS OR AT LEAST ONCE A WEEK
+EVERY 10 CARRIER HOURS OR AT LEAST ONCE A WEEK

-- Remove the tool retaining pin and the tool and check their condition.
-Grind the burrs away if necessary.
+- Remove the tool retaining pin and the tool for inspection.
+Grind the burrs away, if necessary.
 See "Changing the tool" on page 63. - Check that the tool has received sufficient greasing.
 Adjust greasing setting more frequently, if necessary.

-EVERY 50 HOURS OR AT LEAST ONCE A MONTH
+EVERY 50 CARRIER HOURS OR AT LEAST ONCE A MONTH

 - Check the tool shank and tool bushings for wear.
 See "Changing the tool" on page 63.
 See "Changing the lower tool bushing" on page 66. - Check the hydraulic hoses.
 Replace if necessary.
-Do not let dirt get into the hammer or hoses. - Check that the hammer moves normally inside the housing and that vibration dampening elements (pads and buffers) are in good condition. - Check the condition of wear plates by moving hammer with a pry bar from side to side inside housing.
-The maximum allowed clearance is approximately $\pm 10$ mm.
+Do not let dirt get into the hammer or hoses. - Check that the impact unit moves normally inside the housing and that vibration dampening elements (pads and buffers) are in good condition. - Check the condition of the wear plates.
+Move the impact unit from side to side in the housing with a pry bar to check the clearance.
+The maximum allowed clearance is approximately ± 10 mm.